Outlook Performance Issues When There are too Many Items or Folders in Cached Mode

 • Click OK.

-The retention policy allows Outlook users to remove mail items or messages from the mailbox and local OST after a certain time.
+The retention policy allows Outlook users to remove mail items or messages from the mailbox or local OST after a specific time.
 Administrators can define the retention policy or Outlook users may also apply retention policies on mail folders to automatically remove messages from the mailbox and move them to the Archive.
 The messages remain accessible in the Archive.

 To set a retention policy on email folders, follow these steps: